Hospitalization can be a life-changing event that leads patients and their families to seek spiritual support.

 The Spiritual Care Team also provides spiritual and emotional support to staff and can act as a liaison between clinical staff, patients, families and friends.
 Educational in-service programs regarding the link between spirituality and healing are also available.

 The chaplain is on-call 24 hours a day and can be reached by calling (717) 782-5450.
 After 5 p.m. and on weekends, please call the hospital operator at (717) 782-3131.
 To contact the Catholic priest, please call (717) 782-5999, ext.
 8010.

 A request is made by a patient or family member

 The patient is experiencing grief, anxiety, depression, loneliness or personal issues

 There are crisis situations

-Rev. Colden has offices at Harrisburg Campus (Hospital - Main 1), Polyclinic Campus (Hospital - 1 Memorial) and the Community Campus.
+Our spiritual care coordinator has offices at the Harrisburg Campus (Hospital – Main 1), Polyclinic Campus (Hospital – 1 Memorial) and the Community Campus.
 He can be reached by calling (717) 782-5450

 Patients and families are welcome to use our chapels and meditation room at any time, day or night.
-Chapels are available for worship and meditation at Harrisburg and Polyclinic Campuses.
+Chapels are available at Harrisburg and Polyclinic Campuses.
 A small meditation room is available at the Community Campus.